alonisser/introduction-rabbitmq/presentation.md

 # Consumer

 * Consumes messages from a queue (or queues), Can be analogues to an email client.
+--

-* A message is consumed in a specific queue by ONE consumer
+* A specific message is consumed in a specific queue by ONE consumer

 * There can be multiple consumers connected to one queue.
 ---